Co-dfns/APL-Sheets/README.md

 the data string.

 In the case of `text` commands, the `innerText` property is updated.

+The `value` command sets the value property of a node.

 In the case of `set_attr` commands, the `"attribute"` will be set with `setAttribute` to `"contents"`.